eevcan/Capstone/README.md

 ## Quick Start
     bash:
+    0. extract datas.zip into "cardcosts\data" here will be a extract_here.txt
     1. cd (to the folder that was just downloaded)
     2. the data is already cleaned via "python data_analyse_modeling.py"